Research

 We use an RCT to understand how cost sharing at Title X providers impacts contraceptive uptake.
 Receiving a voucher that covers the cost of contraception increases birth control use by 40% and LARC use three-fold, suggesting these women are highly constrained by out-of-pocket costs for birth control.
 (NBER Working Paper)

-Washed Away: Lasting Effects of the Ohio Flood of 1913 (with Martha J. Bailey & Johnny Huynh)
+Washed Away: Lasting Effects of the Ohio Flood of 1913 (with Martha J. Bailey and Johnny Huynh)

 In this paper, we use historical data, including LIFE-M, to estimate economic scarring of the Ohio Flood of 1913.
-We find negative wage and employment impacts for children entering labor markets (ages 15 to 19) in the aftermath of the 1913 Flood. (available upon request)
+We find negative wage and employment impacts for children entering labor markets (ages 15 to 19) in the aftermath of the 1913 Flood. (draft available upon request)

 In this paper, we use historical data, including LIFE-M, to estimate economic scarring of the Ohio Flood of 1913.
-We find negative wage and employment impacts for children entering labor markets (ages 15 to 19) in the aftermath of the 1913 Flood. (available upon request)
+We find negative wage and employment impacts for children entering labor markets (ages 15 to 19) in the aftermath of the 1913 Flood. (draft available upon request)

 Recent Media Attention